 Thomson Video Networks - Christophe Delahousse, President

-- •How to generate money from those multi-screen services including targeted ad and the related technologies to achieve this goal should be another key topic.
+Thomson Video Networks is a trusted partner of leading broadcasters around the world — we pride ourselves on an exceptional commitment to quality at every stage: from R&D, through professional services for our customers, to the picture on the viewer's screen.
+Everything we do ― from our end-to-end systems, to digital terrestrial to hybrid networks, solutions for digital video processing with advanced video splicing and transrating, and 3D video technologies — reflects that wholehearted commitment.

-- •More specifically to our industry, there is a major trend to include more and more functions in encoder/transcoder products.
+Above all, it is our technology and expertise in video compression that is at the heart of our business.
+We have a non-stop, no-compromise drive to develop the tools for delivering tomorrow's digital television.

-Q. What’s new that you will show at IBC and that broadcasters should look for there?
+Q. What's new that you will you show at the NAB Show and that TV broadcasters should look for there?

-This year, we’ll showcase our new ViBE VS7000 video system, a fully integrated IP video solution for convergent applications such as Web TV and over-the-top services delivery, traditional IPTV, and IP/cable delivery.
-Launched a couple of months ago, this product is already successfully deployed at different customer sites with many more to come.
+Our ViBE VS7000 video system is the newest product launch for us at NAB: it's a fully-integrated IP video solution for convergent applications like Web TV and Over-The-Top services delivery, traditional IPTV and IP/Cable delivery.

-From the DTH perspective, we’ll introduce a new multichannel HD encoder, incorporating a substantially more powerful evolution of Thomson’s renowned Mustang compression engine.
-Our new ViBE EM4000 delivers significant operational cost savings through better use of satellite or terrestrial bandwidth.
+For ATSC broadcasting we have the ViBE EM3000, which delivers exceptional video quality, combining two full HD programs in a single transport stream or freeing bandwidth for mobile programming.
+And the NetProcessor 9030/40 provides the best multiplexing performance with software upgradeability to ATSC-MDTV.

-Last but not least, we’ll have further enhancements to our MPEG video server range, as well as innovative new features in our DVB-T2 solutions.
+Finally, our Sapphire MPEG Server, a "channel-in-a-box" solution with some outstanding capabilities in advanced capture, playout and regionalization, Operating frame-accurately in the compressed domain, Sapphire provides all the functions needed to ingest, process, brand and generate TV channels ready for air.

 Q. How is your new product offering different from what's available on the market?